 Need to See Your Doctor?
 Try Telemedicine.

-Are you having a flare?
-Are you– or someone who lives with you – due for a routine doctor’s appointment or experiencing troubling respiratory symptoms?
+Are you having a flare, due for a routine doctor’s appointment or experiencing troubling respiratory symptoms?
 “Pick up the phone, not the keys,” advises Rena Brewer, CEO of the Global Partnership for Telehealth, a nonprofit agency focused on increasing access to healthcare through technology.
-Many of the issues that once required a visit to the doctor – even as recently as a few months ago – can now be handled more safely through telemedicine.
+Many of the issues that once required a visit to the doctor can now be handled more safely through telemedicine.

-Because of the new coronavirus, health care providers are seeing many patients remotely, by telephone or video, and federal confidentiality laws have been relaxed, making these consultations easier.
+Since the COVID-19 pandemic began, health care providers have been seeing far more patients remotely, by videoconference or even phone, and federal confidentiality laws have been relaxed, making these consultations easier.

 What Is Telemedicine?

 Telemedicine involves seeing a doctor remotely via a two-way video and/or audio connection.
-Historically, the doctor would be in his office in front of his computer and the patient would be in an exam room with a computer, webcam and a presenter – usually a medical assistant trained to do a physical exam and gather basic patient information.
-Using this model, patients in rural clinics and hospitals could access specialists at major medical centers; nursing home residents could be examined by a doctor without leaving their beds; and children in some disadvantaged areas could have checkups from their school nurse’s office with a pediatrician.
-But for many people wanting to see their rheumatologist, it meant very little – until now.
+Historically, the doctor would be in his office in front of his computer and the patient would be in an exam room with a computer, webcam and a presenter – usually with a medical assistant trained to do a physical exam and gather basic patient information.
+This model is still used in some cases.
+It allows atients in rural clinics and hospitals to access specialists at major medical centers; nursing home residents to be examined without leaving their beds; and children in some disadvantaged areas to get checkups by a pediatrician from their school nurse’s office.

-In the past, rheumatologists have been slow to adopt telemedicine because of barriers, including insurance coverage, HIPAA compliance (for confidentiality) and licensing issues (providers had to be licensed in the state the where the patient was receiving treatment), say Daniel Albert, MD, a rheumatologist at Dartmouth-Hitchcock Medical Center, who incorporates telemedicine into his practice.
+In the past, rheumatologists were slow to adopt telemedicine because of barriers, including insurance coverage, HIPAA compliance (for confidentiality) and licensing issues (providers had to be licensed in the state where the patient was receiving treatment), says Daniel Albert, MD, a rheumatologist at Dartmouth-Hitchcock Medical Center, who has been incorporating telemedicine into his practice for years.

-In addition, doctors and patients preferred in-person visits (in part so that the doctor could physically examine joints) so telemedicine was never widely adopted in rheumatology.
+In addition, doctors and patients preferred in-person visits, in part so the doctor could physically examine joints.
+So telemedicine wasn't widely adopted in rheumatology.

 “Then here comes COVID-19, a special set of circumstances where in-person encounters are discouraged,” says Dr. Albert.
-“Both patients and physicians are reluctant to have in-person encounters.”
+“Both patients and physicians [were] reluctant to have in-person encounters.”

-To reduce the need for such encounters and improve efficiency, the U.S. Centers for Medicare & Medicaid Services have eased some of these barriers, making it possible for new and esstablished patients to see their doctors for COVID-19 concerns, routine rheumatology visits and even appointments with mental health professionals.
+To reduce the need for such encounters and improve efficiency, the U.S. Centers for Medicare & Medicaid Services lowered some of these barriers, making it possible for new and esstablished patients to see their doctors for COVID-19 concerns, routine rheumatology visits and even appointments with mental health professionals.

-Under the Telehealth Services During Certain Emergency Periods Act of 2020 (which passed and is retroactive to March 1), part of the Coronavirus Appropriations Act, the secretary of Health and Human Services (HHS) is authorized to temporarily remove restrictions on the patient’s location in certain emergency situations for telehealth services to Medicare, Medicaid and Children’s Health Insurance Program (CHIP) beneficiaries.
+Under the Telehealth Services During Certain Emergency Periods Act of 2020, the secretary of Health and Human Services (HHS) was authorized to temporarily remove restrictions on the patient’s location in certain situations for telehealth services to Medicare, Medicaid and Children’s Health Insurance Program (CHIP) beneficiaries.
 This means the patient does not need to be in a clinic or in a rural area for Medicare, Medicaid or CHIP to cover telemedicine visits.
 The bill also allows Medicare, Medicaid or CHIP beneficiaries to receive telehealth services via their smartphones and removes geographic licensing restrictions, allowing doctors to treat patients even in states where they are not licensed.
+Since then, the practice has continued to be widespread, even after the pandemic officially ended.

 Make a Telemedicine Appointment

-To receive telemedicine, you’ll simply need a phone, a computer with a microphone and webcam, a tablet or a smart phone.
+To receive telemedicine, you need a phone, a computer with a microphone and webcam, a tablet or a smart phone.

-In some cases, the doctor’s office will email you a web link where you can register or an app for you download.
-The app will connect you to a patient portal where you can see and speak with your doctor at your appointment time.
-Under the relaxed regulations, your doctor may consult with you only by phone; if he requests video so he can see you, you can use a common application like Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom or Skype, (but not public platforms like Facebook Live or TikTok).
+In some cases, the doctor’s office will email you a web link where you can register, an app for you download or instruct you to access the visit through the facility's secure, online patient portal.
+The app will connect you to the portal where you can see and speak with your doctor at your appointment time.
+Under the relaxed regulations, your doctor may consult with you by phone or use a common application like Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom or Skype, (but not public platforms like Facebook Live or TikTok).

 What Telemedicine Can and Can’t Do

 One limitation of telemedicine, of course, is that a hands-on exam by your rheumatologist is not possible.
-However, it can be useful for addressing urgent care needs, including screening for possible COVID-19, says Brewer, which many public and private insurers are covering during the pandemic.
+However, it can be useful for addressing urgent care needs, says Brewer, which many public and private insurers now cover.

 You aren’t likely to have the stethoscopes, otoscopes and devices that can transmit images to your doctor that would be in a clinical setting, so your visit will be limited to what you tell your doctor and what she observes.